The Tavern Maid

 “No one will hear you, Jenkara.
 No one will care that you’re dead because we all know that this is what you deserve.”
 His left arm snapped in half and despite his writhing and crying, no sound escaped his lips.
 “You broke Meera’s arm like that, you know.
 I’m sure you remember.
 And your right arm?”
 Balini smiled when it broke at the elbow.
 “That’s how you left Chandrika.
 Well, except for the bashed in skull.”

-Watching her victim thrash soundlessly, Balini could feel the adrenaline pumping through her veins.
+Watching her victim thrash soundlessly, Balini could feel power surging through her veins.
 She felt magic humming in her fingertips and the cool sea air blowing against her back served to invigorate her.

 “I hope your gods let your soul rot for eternity.”